 The “chair” she’s switched to is drama and lying to the men she is working with, dating, sleeping with—three different guys—as well as to her ex-husband.
 She lies to everyone in her life, including herself, but this has been her character for years.

 Hey, but she’s not using drugs, so it’s a victory, right?
 Depends how you define victory.
 If you define it only in behavioral terms, restricted to drug use or abstinence from drug use, it’s a victory.
 If you define victory as handling yourself well in daily life, living in a way you want your kids to emulate—in short, living with integrity—Jackie is far from victorious.
 And in the season finale, she pops a pill before going to her one-year anniversary celebration at her 12-step meeting—and doesn’t tell anyone.

 And Jackie’s character, which we’ll define as how a person habitually deals with things, is coming back to “bite” her.
 Grace, her 14-y.o. daughter, is lying to her, sneaking around with an older boy, and experimenting with drugs.
 This is not going to end well, unless Jackie commits to getting lots of good therapy, rather than looking at her daughters’ problems as separate from hers, and starts modeling a more reasonable orientation toward life for her daughters.

 Of course, then we’d have a very boring show, because who wants to watch a show without drama?
 Jackie would turn the channel in a heartbeat!

 Where do you stand on the drama in everyday life, versus the joy in everyday life?
 If the drama-to-joy ratio is high, good therapy can make a dig difference.
-I’m happy to connect with you and help you have more joy in your life.
-Feel free to comment below.
+If you’d like to learn more, reach out to me here.
+I look forward to speaking with you.